infoxchange/django_elastic_appsearch/README.rst

 * Required: No
 * Default: ``100``

 This is an **optional** setting to configure the chunk size when doing queryset indexing/deleting.
-Elastic App Search supports upto a 100 documents in one request, so by you can change it to your liking by adjusting this setting.
-It defaults to ``100`` when this setting is not set.
+Elastic App Search supports upto a 100 documents in one index/destroy request.
+With this setting, you can change it to your liking.
+It defaults to the maximum of ``100`` when this is not set.
 This might be useful when you want to reduce the size of a request to your Elastic App Search instance when your documents have a lot of fields/data.

 .. code-block:: python